OlgaLuchian/AWS-Clouformation/README.md

 It will take inputs from the following parameters:

-    - Team Tag Value
+    - TeamTagValue
-    - Env Tag Value
+    - EnvTagValue
-    - Subnet 1 Cidr Block
+    - Subnet1Cidr
-    - Subnet 2 Cidr Block
+    - Subnet2Cidr

 Note: modify the file with your inputs.